 Here is some popular "Don'ts" in a GD

-There are several candidates who commit common blunders in GDs..
+There are several candidates who commit common blunders in GDs.
 The most common ones are:

 Being too aggressive is one of the most common mistakes in GDs.
-While trying to make presence felt and acknowledged, students commits the mistake of being over-aggressive in the GD.
+While trying to make presence felt and acknowledged, students commit the mistake of being over-aggressive in the GD.
 Actions such as over-animation, dramatizations, banging the table, entering in one-to-one discussions or criticizing others unfairly are some of the misplaced manifestations of aggression.
 It needs to be clearly understood that aggression in thinking is required, not in behaviour.
 A candidate who is polite, but firm wins the day.

 The words you select to express yourself are indicators of your personality.
 A negative approach is highlighted by negative words and body language.
 Of course, if you have observed yourself using negative language a little too often, you need to do some self-analysis and sort out your attitude related problems.
-Nervous body movements, having your hands folded across your chest, carrying sceptical expressions, constantly moving and fidgeting, evasive eye movements, etc. are all indicators of a negative personality and should be avoided at all costs.
+Nervous body movements, having your hands folded across your chest, carrying skeptical expressions, constantly moving and fidgeting, evasive eye movements, etc. are all indicators of a negative personality and should be avoided at all costs.

 Instances like trying to fit your example/knowledge of data to every GD topic, using examples or quoting facts, figures and data that have no relevance to the discussion, etc. can only lead to a negative assessment.
-Try to avoid nonsenses and technical language that seemingly makes you learned; these can only do more harm than provide any extra brownie points.
+Try to avoid nonsense and technical language that seemingly makes you learned; these can only do more harm than provide any extra brownie points.

 One thing about factual data is that it can provide extra-points to you but if you get a fact wrong, you can be stuck with someone explaining that you need to check your facts.
 In case you are not sure about something, you can always say that you are quoting that piece of information approximately.
 You could use phrases such as: “I think” or “Probably/Approximately” or “If I remember correctly”.
 Do not jump the gun and make a blunder that you cannot correct later.
 Also, you should not judge someone who has made such an error; do not jump into the discussion and criticize him.
 If you need to make a factual correction, do so in the most polite and humble manner.